MKA-12/Transform-Recipes-for-Efficient-Cloud-Photo-Enhancement/README.md

 ## Installation

-- To install all the requirements, in the homoe directory, use this
+- To install all the requirements, move to the home directory and run
 ```
 pip install -r requirements.txt
 ```